Sapphorion/FireWorkx/README.md

 # FireWorkx
 FireWorkx Website
-This project is the property of Sapphorion aka.
-Nicole Gamba.
-Made on behalf of FireWorkx pty(ltd).
+This project is the property of Sapphorion.
+Made on behalf of FireWorkx Pty (ltd).